On a possible compensation of the QCD vacuum contribution to the Dark Energy: Conclusion

 From the point of view of quantum tunneling, the chain of quantum fluctuations in a certain approximation can be considered as non-linear oscillations.
 In order to regularize the infinite end-points of the continuous time intervals within the quasiclassical approach, one could therefore consider a continuous smearing of the resulting fluctuations by means of a non-linear continuous parameterization such as

 with adjustable parameters $a,\,b$ and $\omega$.
 This approximation has been qualitatively compared to the exact quasiclassical solution (\ref{ln-sol}) and approaches it in the limit of small $a\to0$, while the classical non-linear solution (\ref{classol}) is reached in the limit $a\to b$ (up to an arbitrary initial phase) with $\omega$ being dependent on the initial amplitude.
 Thus, the parameterization (\ref{approx}) represents a simple continuous interpolation between the classical and quasiclassical solutions, and can be used in practical calculations in the quasiclassical limit of the theory.
-A detailed quantum analysis of the finite-time instantons is certainly a necessary step forward and is planned for a forthcoming study.